-This is the term used for a grouping of products.
-Think of campaigns as a logic unit of things you want to bid on.
+A campaign is a grouping of products or keywords that you want to bid on.
 You can specify your targeting type on the campaign level and on your daily ad budget.

 Ad groups exist within a campaign.
 Think of an ad group as a container or an arbitrary grouping used to divide a campaign into smaller, manageable pieces.
 You will need to specify a default bid at the ad group level.